 Properties are externally valued at the balance sheet date.
+Investment properties are recorded at valuation.

 The cost of properties in the course of development includes attributable interest and other associated outgoings.
 Interest is calculated on the development expenditure by reference to specific borrowings where relevant and otherwise on the average rate applicable to short-term loans.
 Interest is not capitalised where no development activity is taking place.
 A property ceases to be treated as a development property on practical completion.